Thursday’s dining options for Key Biscayne

 Today’s menu:

-Main Course: Beef Parmigiana / Chicken Pepperoncini / Merluza Fillet / Pasta Evvo Fresh Mozzarella
+Main Course: Beef Tenderloin / Turkey Breast / Pescado a lo Macho / Veggie Lasagna

 The Golden-Hog has a complete line of specialty groceries for delivery.